lextudio/sharpsnmp_docs/pro/tutorials/studio-guide.rst

 Steps
 1. Open the Workspace OID Explorer pane.
 2. Expand the tree and search for a symbol or numeric OID (such as ``sysDescr``).
-3. Review its definitions from multile MIBs, copy the OID to clipboard, and navigate to its definition in the source MIB file.
+3. Review its definitions from multiple MIBs, copy the OID to clipboard, and navigate to its definition in the source MIB file.

 AI Workflows
 ~~~~~~~~~~~~